The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 to be fatal while those of their enemies died.

-complex instrument had another advantage.
-Making one demanded a level of
+instrument had another advantage.
+Making one demanded a level of expertise

-expertise amounting to artistry.
-This was no Kalashnikov, which could be
+amounting to artistry.
+This was no Kalashnikov, which could be churned out by

-churned out by some Central Asian bow-factory.
-Recurved bows of any sort take a
+some Central Asian bow-factory.
+Recurved bows of any sort take a year or more

-year or more to make, but in addition the Hun bowyer had to be a master in
+to make, but in addition the Hun bowyer had to be a master in carving and

-carving and applying the horn ears.
-Each bow was a minor masterpiece, and no
+applying the horn ears.
+Each bow was a minor masterpiece, and no other group

 A superior bow,